vrtttx/chattr/README.md

    yarn dev
    ```

-4. Open your browser and navigate to http://localhost:3000 to see DevJobs in action.
+4. Open your browser and navigate to http://localhost:3000 to see Chattr in action.

 ### Usage